torizoemitchell/team6-spotxhackathon-2018/README.md

 ## Acknowledgments

-* Spot X Women for sponsoring the Sustaining Our Communities Hackathon
+* SpotX Women for sponsoring the Sustaining Our Communities Hackathon